khardikk/project-applications/README.md

 # Project application

 We're thrilled to announce the launch of an exciting new project and are in the process of forming a dedicated team.
 To be considered for participation, you are required to make modifications to the code available at [this GitHub repository](https://github.com/TeamShiksha/the-vinci-code-game-stream).
-The project was created during a live stream by Sunny in under 2 hours.
+The project was created during a live stream in under 2 hours.

 ## What to do and use: